Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 - development cost
 - underutilization of resources
 - reliability and safety
-- system interoperability --> how do all of these systems communicate and syncrhornize
+- system interoperability --> how do all of these systems communicate and syncrhornize?

 Possible solutions:
 - system consolidation (not typical in automotive for safety)